The Suffolk Miracle: Synopsis

 A young woman from a wealthy or land-owning family comes to love a young commoner, so her father sends her away.
-Whilst in exile, the maid wakes one night to find her lover at her window mounted upon a fine horse.
+While in exile, the maid wakes one night to find her lover at her window mounted upon a fine horse.
 They go out riding together until the man complains he has a headache; the maid tends to him and ties her handkerchief around his head.
 She returns to her father, who gives her the news that her young lover has in fact died of grief, whereupon she goes to his grave and digs up the bones, finding that her handkerchief is tied round the skull.
 In broadside versions she dies of grief shortly afterwards.